dustinmichels/na-k-pumper/README.md

 # Na-K-Pumper

-A just-for-fun biology game made with PixiJS.
+A just-for-fun biology game made with [PIXI.js](https://github.com/pixijs/pixi.js).
 Work in progress.

-## Credit
+## Attribution

 The artwork is all taken from an Amoeba Sisters [youtube video](https://www.youtube.com/watch?v=7NY6XdPBhxo).